Frequently Asked Questions

 How do you take payment?

-We prefer payment via BACS and debit/credit card payments during the Corona Virus pandemic
+We prefer payment via BACS and debit/credit card payments where possible during the Corona Virus pandemic

 Do you do home visits?